 What’s he talking about I hear you say?

-Isn’t total car control all about turning the steering wheel, pulling levers, pushing pedals and attempting not to crash into the scenery?
-Well yes, but that is only part of the totality.
+Isn’t car control all about turning the steering wheel, pulling levers, pushing pedals and attempting not to crash into the scenery?
+Well yes, but that is only part of the story.

 A deeper look into high-performance driving